JoseSK999/floresta-docs/src/ch04-01-transaction-validation.md

                 |outpoint| utxos.remove(outpoint).map(|utxo| utxo.txout),
                 _flags,
             )
-            .map_err(|e| tx_err!(txid, ScriptValidationError, e.to_string()))?;
+            .map_err(|e| tx_err!(txid, ScriptValidationError, format!("{e:?}")))?;
     };

     Ok((in_value, out_value))
 }
 ```

-In general the function behavior is well explained in the comments.
-Something to note is that we need the `bitcoinconsensus` feature set in order to use `verify_with_flags`, to verify the transaction scripts.
-If it's not set we won't perform script validation, so `bitcoinconsensus` should probably be mandatory, not just opt-in.
+In general, the function behavior is well explained in the comments.
+Something to note is that we need the `bitcoinconsensus` feature set in order to compile `verify_with_flags` and verify the transaction scripts.
+Because this method is just a C++ call behind the scenes, we make it optional for some architectures to compile the Floresta crates without C++ support.

 We also don't validate if `verify_script` is false, but this is because the `Assume-Valid` process has already assessed the scripts as valid.